JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: The Witness-Generation inclusion algorithm

 \ifshort{ Given a document $(S,E)$, once $S$ and all schemas $E(x)$ are in a canonical and prepared DNF, the algorithm performs a bottom-up generation phase, where it generates a witness for every reference~$x$, until a witness for the root schema is generated, or until it determines that $S$ is unsatisfiable; stratification, partitioning, and and-completion ensure that the generation of a witness for an object or for an array schema can be reduced to generation of a witness for all the references that are reachable from that schema. }

-\iflong{ The partitioning property for objects ensures that whenever two operators, which may be\GG{None of this will be in the short version} both $\apProp$, both $\apReq$, or one of each, may both affect a same field, since its name matches the patterns of both, then the two operators have exactly the same pattern, so that their interaction can be analyzed; and-completion ensures that, in this case, the compatibility of the respective schemas can be analyzed by checking the satisfiability of a specific reference, the one that is equivalent to $\aall[\aref(x_1),\aref(x_2)]$.
-Similarly, for arrays, partitioning ensures that all the $\aaddIts$ and all the $\aitem$ affect independent positions of the array, and that every $\acontAft$ only interacts with the only $\aaddIts$ and with the other $\acontAft$; and-completion ensures that, for any interacting operators, the compatibility of the respective schemas can be analyzed by checking the satisfiability of a reference in $E$.
+\iflong{ The partitioning property for objects ensures that whenever two operators, which may be both $\apProp$, both $\apReq$, or one of each, may both affect the same field, since its name matches the patterns of both, then the two operators have exactly the same pattern, so that their interaction can be analyzed; and-completion ensures that, in this case, the compatibility of the respective schemas can be analyzed by checking the satisfiability of a specific reference, the one that is equivalent to $\aall[\aref(x_1),\aref(x_2)]$.
+Similarly, for arrays, partitioning ensures that all $\aaddIts$ and all $\aitem$ affect independent positions of the array, and that every $\acontAft$ only interacts with the only $\aaddIts$ and with the other $\acontAft$; and-completion ensures that, for any interacting operators, the compatibility of the respective schemas can be analyzed by checking the satisfiability of a reference in $E$.

 This computation of the DNF is then followed by a phase of \emph{generation} where the DNF is used to determine whether $S$ was unsatisfiable, or to generate a witness; we do not describe it here. }